ziyadedher/uniphy/README.md

 ### Direct Use
-Clone this repository by going to the directory you want to clone to and running
-`git clone git@github.com:ziyadedher/uniphy.git`.
+  * Clone this repository by going to the directory you want to clone to and running `git clone git@github.com:ziyadedher/uniphy.git`.

-Change into the main `uniphy` directory by running `cd uniphy`.
+  * Change into the main `uniphy` directory by running `cd uniphy`.

-Install all dependencies by running `pip3 install requirements` in the main `uniphy` directory.
+  * Install all dependencies by running `pip3 install requirements` in the main `uniphy` directory.

-Run `uniphy.py` using the required version of Python.
+  * Run `uniphy.py` using the required version of Python.

-Instructions will be displayed by the program from there on.
+  * Instructions will be displayed by the program from there on.

 ### Contributing
-Fork this repository on GitHub.
+  * Fork this repository on GitHub.

-Clone this repository by going to the directory you want to clone to and running
-`git clone git@github.com:<your username>/uniphy.git`.
+  * Clone this repository by going to the directory you want to clone to and running `git clone git@github.com:<your username>/uniphy.git`.

-Change into the main `uniphy` directory by running `cd uniphy`.
+  * Change into the main `uniphy` directory by running `cd uniphy`.

-Install all dependencies by running `pip3 install requirements` in the main `uniphy` directory.
+  * Install all dependencies by running `pip3 install requirements` in the main `uniphy` directory.

-Install `pytest` by running `sudo apt install python-pytest` on Ubuntu machines.
+  * Install `pytest` by running `sudo apt install python-pytest` on Ubuntu machines.

-Make the desired changes.
+  * Make the desired changes.
+  * Write the required tests if necessary.

-Run tests by running `pytest` in the main `uniphy` directory.
+  * Run all tests by running `pytest` in the main `uniphy` directory.

-If everything passes submit a pull request back to this repository.
+  * If everything passes submit a pull request back to this repository.

 ### License